VadlamudiGirish/my-first-repository/README.md

-My first day on GitHub.
+# My first day on GitHub.
-Today I learned about the version control.
+Today I learned about the **version control**.

-Version control is a essential part of my career as a web developer.
+`Version control is a essential part of my career as a web developer.`

-Sonme keywords I should remeber are:
+*Sonme keywords I should remeber are:*
   - git
   - github
   - version control